U.S. senators defend selling shares before coronavirus crash

 Trump said the senators should “possibly” be investigated.

 “They said they did nothing wrong.
-I find them, the whole group, very honourable people,” he told reporters.
+I find them, the whole group, very honorable people,” he told reporters.

 ‘STOMACH-CHURNING’

-Critics on both ends of the political spectrum called on Burr and Loeffler to consider resigning or at least explain the sales.
+Critics across the political spectrum called on Burr and Loeffler to consider resigning or at least explain the sales.

 “Senator Burr owes North Carolinians an explanation,” fellow North Carolinian and Republican Senator Thom Tillis wrote on Twitter.
 “His self-referral to the Ethics Committee for their review is appropriate, there needs to be a professional and bipartisan inquiry into this matter.”